publiccodenet/CraftSpace/README-GITHUB.md

 This document explains the GitHub Actions workflows set up for the CraftSpace monorepo.

+> **Note:** All workflow files currently have a `.disabled` suffix to prevent them from running automatically.
+> This is a temporary measure during development.
+To activate a workflow, rename it to remove the `.disabled` suffix.

 ## Monorepo Structure

 The CraftSpace repository is organized as a monorepo containing: